kravens/FAQ/wasabi.md

 You can however manage your hardware wallet with the Wasabi interface.

+For Ledger Live disable the "Analytics" function under settings to prevent leaking your public key / information.

 ### How can I set up my hardware wallet with Wasabi properly?

 You can currently use the following hardware wallets **with Wasabi directly**.